samsquire/ideas4/README.md

 I plan to use PowerDNS with the pipe backend.
 When a DNS query is resolved, it checks the remote IP address and responds with a round robin IP address of the server that is nearest the region of the requesting IP.

+# 138. Code movement API

+Think of the different segments or contexts that code can execute in: in a loop, in a method, in a thread, in a process, in a container, in a language virtual machine or on a hypervisor virtual machine.

+Imagine you could schedule code into each of these contexts with a MV command.

 # incomplete ideas